-And got sensational results: life did not originate on Earth, but in a place that existed before the formation of our planet.
+And the scientist got sensational results: it is possible that life did not originate on Earth but in a place that existed before the formation of our planet.

 Moore’s Law was discovered in 1965 by Gordon E. Moore, who became one of the founders of Intel three years later.
 He came up with it based on his personal observations and released it in the Journal of Electronics; where he also presented his forecasts for microelectronics.
 Particularly, Moore predicted that the number of transistors on chips would double annually.

 As a result, the processors will become increasingly cheaper, faster, and smaller.
 10 years later, Moore corrected himself, saying that the doubling of transistors will take place at intervals of two years.
 This is what became known as Moore‘s Law.